flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-11-28-qq-2/index.md

 cards:
   - order: 0
     body: >-
-      > ‘He just amazed me.
+      "He just amazed me.
 He’s my hero.
-My son is my hero.’
+My son is my hero."

       Dawna Duez, mother of Staff Sgt.
 Dylan Elchin (25) who was killed by a roadside bomb in Afghanistan on Tuesday with two others; Army Capt.
 Andrew Patrick Ross (29) & Army Sgt.
 1st Class Eric Michael Emond (39).
-Ross, served in the Army for 7 years and is survived by his wife.
-Emond, served in the Army and Marine Corp for more than two decades.
+Ross served in the Army for 7 years and is survived by his wife.
+Emond served in the Army and Marine Corp for more than two decades.
 He was on his 7th overseas deployment and leaves behind his wife and 3 children.
     _key: card-1-5b14e29c-e743-46fe-aaa0-29ff73004917
   - order: 1
     body: >-
-      > ‘I must note we are seldom free to work with unblemished partners.’
+      "I must note we are seldom free to work with unblemished partners."

       Defense Sec.
 Jim Mattis in a prepared statement before briefing senators in a classified setting, alongside Sec. of State Mike Pompeo.
 The topic of